 Figure 14.
 Platform test.

-In order to test the performance of the proposed system, measurement has been carried out in order to evaluate the round-trip time and the data packet losses.
+In order to test the performance of the proposed system, measurements have been carried out in order to evaluate the round-trip time and the data packet losses.
 The measurements have been performed using the platform presented in [6].
-The platform models a medium-sized house with an area of 74 m2 on which electronic equipment can be plugged in order to study the behaviour of the Powerline communication in real condition.
-The measurement setup reported in Figure 13 has been used to study the performance of the Powerline communication module during the multi-hop transmission system.
+The platform models a medium-sized house with an area of 74 m2 into which electronic equipment can be plugged in order to study the behaviour of the PLC under real conditions.
+The measurement setup reported in Figure 13 has been used to study the performance of the PLC module in the multi-hop transmission system.
 A schematic view of the whole measurement system is reported in Figure 14.
-In particular the measurement setup is composed by: i) GC8802 Powerline modem used to perform the master/slave communication; ii) UART to USB module in order to connect the modem to a PC; iii) a Tektronix TDS5054 has been used to acquire the round-trip time and evaluate the mean and standard deviation time; iv) a LabVIEW software has been developed in order to simulate the master and slave behaviour, to implement the communication protocol and to check the frame.
-The obtained results have been reported in Table 1, where increasing the hops, the frame error rate increase as the round-trip time.
+In particular, the measurement setup is composed of i) a GC8802 powerline modem used to perform the master/slave communication, ii) a UART to USB module in order to connect the modem to a PC, iii) a Tektronix TDS5054 used to acquire the round-trip time and evaluate the mean and standard deviation time and iv) LabVIEW software developed in order to simulate the master and slave behaviour, to implement the communication protocol and to check the frame.
+The obtained results have been reported in Table 1, where, by increasing the hops, the frame error rate increases with the round-trip time.
 A good balance between performance and hop can be obtained using just one hop.
-In fact, even if the number of hops increase the network range, the communication between two GC8802 modem has guaranteed for a distance of 3 km, as reported in the datasheet.
-For this reason, one hop can increase the operating range of the distribute sensors network without compromising communication with an increase in the error frame rate.
-Using the results provided with these tests, a timeout of 10 ms has been adopted in the master/slave communication system as reported in Figure 11.
+In fact, even if the number of hops increases the network range, the communication between the two GC8802 modems is guaranteed for a distance of 3 km, as reported in the datasheet.
+For this reason, one hop can increase the operating range of the distributed sensors network without communication being compromised by an increase in the error frame rate.
+Using the results provided by these tests, a timeout of 10 ms has been adopted in the master/slave communication system, as reported in Figure 11.

 conclusions

 Table 1.
-Results of the proposed system for different hop-configuration.
+Results of the proposed system for different hop configurations.